 Writing an Image to SD

-We provide our Linux image in Wic format.
-Wic simplifies deploying images by including the required boot, rootfs, and related partitions in the image.
-Writing the Wic image to the SD card is a low-level operation that usually requires command line usage or specialized applications that are not typically installed in Windows or macOS.
+Writing a new image to the SD card is a low-level operation that usually requires command line usage or specialized applications that are not typically installed in Windows or macOS.
 This section is intended to be helpful but not necessarily comprehensive.

 macOS and Windows

 We recommend using Etcher or similar tools.
-Most of these tools support the Wic format.
+It’s free.
+It’s graphical.
+It works.

 - Determine the filesystem name corresponding to your SD card.
 One way to do this is to use the